capstayn/benchmark-scipy.sparse/README.md

 # spsolve_benchmarking
-Benchmarking of spsolve function of scipy on linear algebra libraries used by scipy
+Benchmarking of spsolve function of scipy.sparse on linear algebra libraries used by scipy

 ## Some remarks on the sparse matrices used